Born: July 30, 1984

 It turned out to be the exact right choice for the rising actress.
 Her work as the precocious virgin Jane Villanueva skyrocketed her to international fame and earned her a 2015 Golden Globe for Best Actress in a Television Series Musical or Comedy.
 This marked The CW's first-ever golden statuette, and a turning point in Gina's career.
 She continued to do excellent work into the show's second season and snagged another Golden Globe nomination, as well as a Critic's Choice Television Award and Satellite Award nomination the following year.

-Although she has appeared in a number of short films and lesser-known independent features, Gina has only just begun breaking into mainstream Hollywood territory, most recently starring in the true story epic Deepwater Horizon (2016) alongside Mark Wahlberg and Kate Hudson, the dramedy Sticky Notes (2016) starring Ray Liotta, and the sci-fi drama Annihilation (2017) opposite Natalie Portman and Jennifer Jason Leigh.
-She also lends her voice to the animated film, The Star (2017).
+Although she has appeared in a number of short films and lesser-known independent features, Gina has only just begun breaking into mainstream Hollywood territory, most recently starring in the true story epic Deepwater Horizon (2016) alongside Mark Wahlberg and Kate Hudson, the dramedy Sticky Notes (2016) starring Ray Liotta, and the sci-fi thriller Annihilation (2018) opposite Natalie Portman and Jennifer Jason Leigh.
+She also lent her voice to the animated film, The Star (2017).

 Gina has made it a habit of using her star power for many good causes, involving herself in various charitable organizations such as the Hispanic Scholarship Fund (HSF), PACER's (The Parent Advocacy Coalition for Educational Rights) National Bullying Prevention Campaign, and Naja lingerie, a lingerie line founded to help women and the environment.